 Marion MacKenzie Pyle

-An avid health advocate, Marion has also authored of the acclaimed book “Healed, Healthy and Whole, How We Beat Cancer.”
-The page turner chronicles her husband’s race against time and ultimate victory over the disease using only integrative and alternative medicine.
+Marion’s acclaimed, best-selling book “Healed, Healthy and Whole, How We Beat Cancer with Integrative Therapies” is considered a gripping read and chronicles her husband’s race against time and ultimate victory over the disease using only alternative approaches.
 In ongoing media appearances all over the U.S., she shares her remarkable story and has inspired thousands with a message of hope and healing.

 Marion holds a B.A. in Mass Media and Communications, and an M.A. in Communication Management from the Annenberg School of Communication at USC.
-She is an active member of the Producer’s Guild of America and donates her time to several other non profit causes.
+She is a member of the Producer’s Guild of America, SAG/AFTRA and also donates her time to several other non profit causes.